James III of Scotland: Restoration to power

 Whilst imprisoned in Edinburgh Castle, James was politically sidelined from July 1482 to early 1483, and his two half-uncles (including Andrew Stewart) managed to form a brief replacement government with his brother Alexander, Duke of Albany, in place as acting lieutenant-general of the realm.
 He was eventually freed by late September 1482.
 After having been freed, James was able to regain power by buying off members of Albany's government, such that by December 1482, Albany's government was collapsing.
 From 1483, he was able to "steadily reduce any remaining support for Albany".
 In particular, Albany's attempt to claim the vacant earldom of Mar led to the intervention of the powerful George Gordon, 2nd Earl of Huntly, on the king's side.

 In January 1483, Albany fled to his estates at Dunbar.
 The death of his patron, Edward IV, on 9 April left Albany in an untenable position and he fled to England, letting an English garrison into his stronghold of Dunbar Castle.
-A year later he return for another attempted invasion with the long-exiled 9th Earl of Douglas.
+A year later, he returned for another attempted invasion with the long-exiled 9th Earl of Douglas.
 Following the Battle of Lochmaben, he was forced to flee back to England a second time.
 His titles and estates were forfeited to the crown.
 Following this, recent research has suggested he may have returned again to Scotland in 1485 but was caught and imprisoned in the same castle where James had been incarcerated.
 Chronicler Adam Abell's account of Albany escaping from Edinburgh castle after killing his guard and climbing down the castle walls using a rope made of bedsheets has some circumstantial corroborating evidence.
 This was Albany's final incursion, after which he returned to France where accounts claim he was killed in a joust.